dmacvicar/terraform-provider-libvirt/README.md

 At present Terraform can automatically install only the providers distributed by HashiCorp.
 Third-party providers can be manually installed by placing their plugin executables in one of the following locations depending on the host operating system:

+> On Linux and unix systems, in the sub-path .terraform.d/plugins in your user's home directory.

 > On Windows, in the sub-path terraform.d/plugins beneath your user's "Application Data" directory.
-> On all other systems, in the sub-path .terraform.d/plugins in your user's home directory.

 terraform init will search this directory for additional plugins during plugin initialization.